adrelanos/anon-meta-packages/README.md

 A metapackage, which installs packages, for a Non-Qubes-Whonix-Default-Gateway with Xfce.

-Depends on hardened-desktop-environment-essential-xfce because that is required in Non-Qubes-Whonix Xfce in order to get graphical desktop environment.
+Depends on kicksecure-desktop-environment-essential-xfce because that is required in Non-Qubes-Whonix Xfce in order to get graphical desktop environment.